-I have found the holy grail of children’s earphones: the Puro Sound Labs BT2200 Volume Limited Kids’ Bluetooth Headphones.
 I knew I needed new earphones for my kids the first time my son complained he couldn’t hear a thing out of his Spider-Man set and was asking to use my earbuds, which I knew couldn’t be good.
-Kids need volume-limiting earphones to keep them from blasting their little ear drums, but they also need to be to able to hear their movies on the airplane and in the car.
+Kids need volume limited headphones to keep them from blasting their little ear drums, but they also need to be to able to hear their movies on the airplane and in the car.
 It’s a dilemma for traveling families.

 Thank goodness for Puro Sound Labs, which set out to solve this problem.
 Their earphones have a volume limit of 85 decibels, which is the recommended limit for children, but they also block out 82% of background noise with their over-ear design.
 This means that on our recent flight, I could hear the annoying soundtrack to the Angry Birds game my son was playing on the iPad just fine when I stole the earphones from him.
 They blocked out the engine roar that well.
 I did briefly check music and movies, and they were easy to hear, too; he just happened to be on an Angry Birds kick on our test flight.

 This is an important issue for me personally, because I have tinnitus (occasional ringing in my ears) in one ear.
 I grew up all over the world, moving every few years, which means I spent a lot of time in airplanes with earbuds in and the volume turned all the way up, straining to hear the soundtrack to whatever movie was playing on the plane at the time.
 This likely caused my tinnitus.
 I now fly frequently with my own children, and I really don’t want them to have any similar issues.